Giant Swallowtail

 Papilio cresphontes

-Photographs by Susan Snyder
+Photograph by Susan Snyder

-The sex of the butterfly is not known, but it is hoped that it was a female and that it chose some of the many wild lime trees in our many gardens, or perhaps the Hercules Club in Garden 8, as targets on which to lay its amber-brown eggs.
+The sex of the butterfly is not known, but it is hoped that it was a female and that it chose some of the many wild lime trees in our gardens, or perhaps the Hercules Club in Garden 8, as targets on which to lay its amber-brown eggs.
 Giant swallowtail eggs are laid singly on the upper side of host leaves.

 Adults of this species have the upper surface of their wings predominately chocolate brown with yellow markings, and the bottom surface of their wings predominately yellow with blue, red, and black markings.
 The thorax and abdomen are yellow.